It Was a Thumpin’

 I looked up.
 I looked down.
 I verified I was more or less intact.

 A strange clarity came over me.
 I saw how very, very alone I was.
-I saw the rock, black and menacing.
-I saw the snow, steep and hard and fast, a siren perched above unforgiving rock and yes okay a small cliff, too.
+I saw Mount Dana, black and menacing, towering above me.
+I saw the snow, steep and hard and fast, perched over unforgiving rock and yes okay a small cliff, too.
 I saw that even if I put my skis back on and successfully managed to gain the snowfield—if—I'd be operating with razor-thin margins.

 I looked at my gear—not my trusted Blizzards but rock skis never meant for high-consequence skiing.
 I looked at all of it and in that moment there wasn't even a decision.
 I just started packing.
-I downclimbed to my other ski, grabbed that, strapped both to my pack, and started heading down.
+I downclimbed to my other ski, grabbed that, strapped both to my pack, and began the long walk down.

-At Dana Lake, about five hundred vertical feet below, I found a flat patch of snow.
-I looked at it, shrugged, and said, 'what the hell.'
-I unstrapped my skis, pulled out my ski boots, and snapped in for a few silly turns that answered absolutely none of my many questions.
+At Dana Lake, about five hundred vertical feet below, I found a lonely patch of snow, flat and harmless.
+I looked at it.
+I shrugged.
+"What the hell," I said.
+I dropped my pack, unstrapped my skis, pulled out my ski boots, and snapped in for a few silly turns that answered absolutely none of my many questions.

 — September 16, 2025